graphql-java/graphql-java-page/versioned_docs/version-v16/getting-started.md

 ## Using the latest development build
 ----------------------------------

-The latest development build is available on Bintray.
+The latest development build is available on Maven Central.

-Please look at [Latest Build](https://bintray.com/andimarek/graphql-java/graphql-java/_latestVersion>) for the latest version value.
+Please look at [Latest Build](https://search.maven.org/artifact/com.graphql-java/graphql-java) for the latest version value.

 ### How to use the latest build with Gradle